rpclib/rpclib/README.md

 # Thanks

-`callme` builds on the shoulders of giants.
+`rpclib` builds on the shoulders of giants.
 These great projects are, in no particular order:

   * [MessagePack implementation for C and C++](https://github.com/msgpack/msgpack-c) by Takatoshi Kondo ([website](http://msgpack.org/))
   * [asio](https://github.com/chriskohlhoff/asio) by Christopher Kohlhoff ([website](http://think-async.com/Asio))